Lamine Diane

-Lamine Diane (born November 7, 1997) is a Senegalese professional basketball player who last played for the Delaware Blue Coats of the NBA G League.
+Lamine Diane (born November 7, 1997) is a Senegalese professional basketball player who plays for the Cape Town Tigers.
 He played college basketball for the Cal State Northridge Matadors.
 He was named the Big West Player of the Year in both 2019 and 2020.

 High school and college career

 Diane, the son of Senegal national team player Keletigui Diane, first began playing basketball at the age of nine, though he was initially more interested in soccer.
 He came to the United States in 2015 to play high school basketball at Findlay Prep in Henderson, Nevada.
 He came into his own in his second season as he tripled his scoring average from 5 to 16 points per game.
 He committed to Cal State Northridge, redshirting the 2017–18 season to concentrate on academics and to allow a wrist injury to heal.
 As a redshirt freshman, Diane averaged 24.8 points, 11.2 rebounds and 2.2 blocked shots per game and led the nation in field goals.
 At the close of the season became the first player in history to win the Big West Conference's Player, Freshman and Newcomer of the Year awards in the same year.

 For his sophomore season, Diane was named to the preseason All-Big West team.
 However, he was ruled academically ineligible for the first semester by the NCAA.
 At the close of the regular season, Diane was awarded his second straight conference Player of the Year honor.
 He averaged 25.6 points, 10.2 rebounds, two blocks and 1.7 steals per game.
 Following the season Diane declared for the 2020 NBA draft.